jaumevr15/Bicing-Stations-Analysis/README.md

 ## Project Description
 This project is meant to analyze and understand the behaviour of Bicing bike-sharing service stations in the city of Barcelona by using the Clusters method to identify patterns that can help solving uneven bike distribution, especially at workdays rush hour.
+For final visualisations of the insights extracted from the project [click here](https://tabsoft.co/2QDbsmT)

 ## Hypotheses / Questions
 * Bike stations seem to follow certain patterns of how full/empty the station can be depending on the time of the day.